kilpio-wb/discourse-wb-composer-placeholeders/README.md

 # Discourse Composer Placeholders

-A custom Discourse theme component (compatible with Discourse 2025.11+) that overrides placeholder text in the composer editor for a more personalized experience.
+A custom Discourse theme component that customizes placeholder text in the composer editor based on context (reply, new topic, or private message).

 ## Overview

-This component customizes the placeholder text shown in Discourse's composer editor based on the context (reply, new topic, or private message) and supports multiple locales.
-It includes robust error handling, dynamic locale detection, and full support for customization via Discourse's admin interface.
+This component overrides the `replyPlaceholder` method in Discourse's `composer-editor` component to provide context-aware placeholder text.
+It uses Discourse's theme translation system with `themePrefix()` to support both default translations and admin overrides.

 ## Features

-- ✨ Custom placeholder text for different composer contexts
+- ✨ **Context-aware placeholders** - Different text for replies, new topics, and private messages
-- 🌍 Multi-language support (English and Russian)
+- 🌍 **Multi-language support** - English and Russian included, easily extensible
-- 🔄 Graceful fallback to default placeholders for unsupported locales
+- 🔄 **Graceful fallback** - Uses default Discourse placeholders for unsupported locales
-- ⚙️ **Admin customization** - Override placeholders via `/admin/customize/text`
+- ⚙️ **Admin customization** - Override placeholders via Theme Translations in admin panel
-- 🛡️ Robust error handling and defensive programming
+- 🛡️ **Robust error handling** - Validates dependencies and handles errors gracefully
-- 🔀 Dynamic locale detection at runtime
+- 🔀 **Dynamic locale detection** - Automatically adapts to user's current locale
-- 🎯 Context-aware placeholders:
-  - **Replies**: "Write your reply…" / "Напишите ответ…"
-  - **New Topics**: "Start a new topic…" / "Создайте новую тему…"
-  - **Private Messages**: "Write a private message…" / "Напишите личное сообщение…"

 ## Requirements

-- Discourse version 2025.11 or higher
+- Discourse version 3.0.0 or higher
 - Theme component support enabled

 ## Installation

-1. **Clone or download this repository** to your Discourse server

-2. **Add as a theme component**:
+1. **Add as a theme component**:
-   - Go to Admin → Customize → Themes
+   - Go to **Admin → Customize → Themes**
    - Create a new theme or edit an existing one
-   - Click "Add Component" → "From Git Repository"
+   - Click **"Add Component"** → **"From Git Repository"**
-   - Enter the repository URL or path to this component
+   - Enter the repository URL: `https://github.com/kilpio-wb/discourse-wb-composer-placeholeders`
-   - Alternatively, you can add it as a local component by uploading the files
+   - Or add it as a local component by uploading the files

-3. **Enable the component**:
+2. **Enable the component**:
    - Ensure the component is enabled in your theme
-   - The changes will take effect immediately
+   - Changes take effect immediately after saving

-## Supported Locales
+## Default Placeholders

-Currently supports:
-- **English (en)**: Custom placeholders with ellipsis
-- **Russian (ru)**: Custom placeholders in Russian

-For all other locales, the component preserves Discourse's default placeholder behavior.
+The component includes default placeholders for English and Russian:

+**English:**
+- Replies: "Write your reply!…"
+- New Topics: "Start a new topic!…"
+- Private Messages: "Write a private message!…"

+**Russian:**
+- Replies: "Напишите ответ…"
+- New Topics: "Создайте новую тему…"
+- Private Messages: "Напишите личное сообщение…"

 ## Customization

-### Via Admin Interface (Recommended)
+### Via Admin Interface (Theme Translations)

-You can customize the placeholder text directly from Discourse's admin panel:
+You can override the default placeholders directly from the Discourse admin panel:

-1. Go to **Admin → Customize → Text** (`/admin/customize/text`)
+1. Go to **Admin → Customize → Themes**
+2. Select your theme
+3. Find the **"Composer Placeholders"** component
+4. Click on the component to open its settings
+5. Go to the **"Translations"** tab
-2. Search for one of these translation keys:
+6. Override any of these translation keys:
    - `js.composer.wb_reply_placeholder`
    - `js.composer.wb_topic_placeholder`
    - `js.composer.wb_pm_placeholder`
-3. Override with your custom text
+7. Enter your custom text
-4. Changes take effect immediately
+8. Save the theme

 **Translation Priority** (highest to lowest):
-1. Overrides from `/admin/customize/text` (highest priority)
+1. Theme Translations overrides (set in admin panel) - **Highest priority**
-2. Translations from `locales/*.yml` files
+2. Translations from `locales/*.yml` files (defaults)
-3. Defaults set in `javascripts/discourse/api-initializers/composer-placeholders.js` (lowest priority)
+3. Default Discourse placeholders (fallback for unsupported locales)

-### Via Code
+### Via Code (Adding New Languages)

 To add support for additional languages:

-1. **Add locale file**: Create `locales/[lang].yml` with translations:
+1. **Create a locale file**: `locales/[lang].yml`
    ```yaml
    [lang]:
      js: